SuspiciousLight/roblox-deploy-bot/README.md

 1. Fetches latest commit from GitHub
 2. Downloads the repository
-3. Extracts data files
+3. Locates data root (see "Data path detection")
 4. Downloads current place file from Roblox using rbxcloud
-5. Syncs data files using Lune
+5. Syncs data files using Lune (mirrors into `ReplicatedStorage/Modules/Data`)
 6. Publishes the updated place to Roblox using rbxcloud

 ## File Structure